Skyscanner/backpack/UNRELEASED.md

 - bpk-component-calendar:
 - bpk-component-datepicker:
 - bpk-component-scrollable-calendar:
-  - Updated to make `weekStartsOn` required prop for field to assist with localisation
+  - `weekStartsOn` is now required, to assist with localisation.

 > Place your changes below this line.